sifive/block-pio-sifive/README.md

 # Overview
-This branch represents the Parallel IO block and loopback VIP in their preonboarded state.
+This branch represents the Parallel IO (PIO) block and loopback Verification IP (VIP) in their preonboarded state.
 This README is a step-by-step tutorial of how to onboard the PIO block.

 The PIO block communicates to the CPU through an AXI4 interface.
 This interface is used to read from and drive the `odata`, `oenable`, and `idata` control registers that map to top-level ports.
-To integrate this block we need make the odata, oenable, and idata ports available at the top-level of design and connect the AXI4 interface to Rocket's periphery bus.
+To integrate this block we need make the odata, oenable, and idata ports available at the top-level of design and connect the AXI4 interface to the Test Socket's periphery bus.

-There is also an accompanying vip for testing our block.
-The loopback vip needs to be instantiated in the testharness and be connected to the odata, oenable, and idata pads.
+There is also an accompanying VIP for testing our block.
+The loopback VIP needs to be instantiated in the test harness and be connected to the odata, oenable, and idata pads.
 The loopback block outputs the xor of `oenable` and `odata` to `idata`.